Free Admission. Donations Welcome.

 Rain Location: Lowell High School Auditorium, 50 Fr.
 Morrissette Blvd., across the street from Boarding House Park.

-More information and regitration packets can be found here.
+More Information ca be found here.

 Free parking is available at the Visitor Center parking lot at 304 Dutton Street (about a 10 minute walk to Boardinghouse Park).
 Paid parking is available in the city garage at the corner of French and John Streets, directly across the street from Boardinghouse Park.